Income Tax Act 2007

 You could also call this:

-"How much of your foreign superannuation withdrawal is considered income"
+"How much of your foreign superannuation withdrawal is counted as income"

-When you withdraw money from a foreign superannuation scheme, you need to know what fraction of it is considered income.
-This fraction is based on how many years you have been a member of the scheme.
-You can find the fraction in a table that shows the schedule year and the schedule year fraction as a percentage.
+When you withdraw money from a foreign superannuation scheme, you need to know what fraction of it is counted as income.
+This fraction is decided by how many years you have been getting payments from the scheme.
+You can find the fraction for your situation in a table.

-The schedule year fraction increases as the number of years you have been a member increases.
-For example, if you have been a member for one year, the fraction is 4.76%.
-If you have been a member for 26 years or more, the fraction is 100%.
+The table shows the fraction as a percentage, and it increases as the number of years goes up.
+For example, if you have been getting payments for one year, the fraction is 4.76%.
+If you have been getting payments for 26 years or more, the fraction is 100%.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.